Mississippi News

 “Congressman Lewis’ context for the power of comics, in educating contextualized nonviolent movements, absolutely not only set the precedent for the book and the mandate for the book,” Powell said, “but it was, by itself already, kind of a proof of concept in John Lewis’ mind.”

-Powell has used the books in his personal life to teach his own history.
-They've also helped him re-examine the gaps in his own education and the sensitized version of the civil rights movements often delivered in classrooms.
+Powell has used the books in his personal life to teach his own children history.
+They’ve also helped him re-examine the gaps in his own education and the sensitized version of the civil rights movements often delivered in classrooms.

-The books have won several – the third “March,” a National Book Award – and spent six weeks on the New York Times best-seller list.
+The books have won several awards – the third “March,” a National Book Award – and spent six weeks on the New York Times best-seller list.

 The last time Aydin was in Mississippi it was alongside Lewis.
 The two were part of a distribution program for “March” that gave the books to students in the Delta.